Bernard Hesling: Assessment

 Bernard Hesling is best remembered for his vitreous-enamel plates and wall panels.
-Examples of his art are held in the Art Gallery of WA, Hamilton Art Gallery, National Gallery of Australia and Art Gallery of SA.
+Examples of his art are held in the Art Gallery of Western Australia, Hamilton Art Gallery, National Gallery of Australia and Art Gallery of South Australia.
 His style sits between a kind of modern decorativeness and mid-century expressionism.
 His work is technically very proficient in a medium that few Australians have mastered and his imagery is that of a mature artist, fully resolved and coherent within its own style.
 His output in the 1960s and 1970s was prolific but each of his artworks was individual and all were vivid and bold.
 Like his paintings, books, articles, plays and performances, his artwork reflected his extrovert nature and lively imagination.
 He was a cheerful, witty conversationalist and story-teller who enjoyed publicity and promoted himself as a bon vivant and eccentric artist.
 He had little formal education and training but he was talented and energetic.
 His confidence as an entrepreneur and his confessed 'armour-plated ego’ helped him achieve much and he led a happy life in his adopted country.

 Thirty-one years after his death he was remembered fondly by journalist Shirley Stott Despoja.